 Behavioral issues are also common among those with substance abuse disorders.
 This may be due to trauma or could be a result of other mental health conditions.

-Chemical dependency counselors should become familiar with and comfortable dealing with the following:
+People that want to work in chemical dependency counseling need to be familiar with and comfortable dealing with the following:

 - Lack of Motivation

 - Poor Grades